Jeremy690/DSfdr/README.md

 ## Reproducibility

-We have created a new [github repo]{}  to reproduce all the results in the main text of the paper [False Discovery Rate Control via Data Splitting](https://arxiv.org/pdf/2002.08542.pdf).
+We have created a new [github repo]({https://github.com/Jeremy690/False-Discovery-Rate-via-Data-Splitting)   to reproduce all the results in the main text of the paper [False Discovery Rate Control via Data Splitting](https://arxiv.org/pdf/2002.08542.pdf).